zakeverywhere/2511-revision/practices/sampleAnswer.md

 By inheritance, we can split one class/abstract class/interface into multiple classes.
 Then factory method is used to create different type of these sub-class(by passing different argument).

 choose 1.

+## QUIZ 3

+design smell:the class abstraction design is inappropriate, in the project sense.
+code smell: code level inappropriate, program will function but needs refactoring.

+- Bloaters:Long Method, Large Class, Long Parameter List, Data Clumps (variable chunk)
+- OO Abusers: against our design principles, long switch statements
+  - refused bequest: A subclass uses only some of the methods and properties inherited from its parents
+- Change Preventers:
+  - Divergent change:One class is changed in different ways for different reasons; class changes too often with new features.
+  - Shot Gun Surgery:A small change in the code forces lots of little changes to different classes
+- Dispensables:
+  - data class: Classes that just have attributes with setters and getters and no behaviour
+  - Lazy Class: a class does not enough work.
+- Couplers:
+  - feature envy: A method that is more interested in a class other than the one it actually is
+  - inappropriate intimacy: uses a class extensively when it shouldn't.

+### 1

+**Classes that not only passively store data, but also methods to operate on the data**: not smell
+this is a classical class definition

+**Large conditional logic blocks**: smells long code is a good indication of code smell, should split the tasks and assign them into appropriate class.

+**Methods making extensive use of another class**: smells inappropriate intimacy/feature envy

+choose 1.

+### 2

+definition of lazy class.
+choose 4.

+### 3

+duplicated code means a chuck of code is duplicated. data clumps focuses on variable use.

+definition of data clumps

+choose 3.

+### 4

+**The collections.sort() method is a good example of the strategy Pattern**:true by passing different comparator, it can sort differently. comparators are the strategyClass in this case.

+**The Java IO makes use of the composite pattern**:false previously mentioned there are decorator patterns. check question 5 in quiz 2.

+**The Java collection framework makes use of the Iterator Pattern**:true this is a standard use of iterator pattern. i.hasNext();i.next();

+choose 2.

+### 5

+**As the application iterates through the disparate set of items of the shopping cart, we apply the price computation logic in the class to each item type.**

+I am not sure about this question, but above sentence is the key to unlock the answer.
+I think it doesn't imply that we change different strategy at run-time.
+But strategy design pattern focus on the flexibility to change strategy at run time.
+Meanwhile, visitor pattern sets the price calculation logic in class definition, coherent to 'in the class'.
+Therefore I think it should be visitor pattern.

+choose 4.

+# Part 2

+###Q1
+###In the class Account, the instance variables are defined to be public.
+State which OO principle is violated here and why it is a bad practice for instance variables to be public.
+it violates the encapsulation OO principle.
+public variables can be accessed by any other classes, which cause the classes to be coupled.
+At the same time, class exposes unnecessary data to other classes, and loses control of data value.

+###When the above code is run, the output produced is as follows: "Statement for NOVEMBER"
+static methods in child class does not override the parent class static method, instead, it hides from child class access.
+In this case, if we access through parent class, we can still access the original static class definition. a1 is defined with Account, therefore a1.printStatementHeader() = Account.printStatementHeader().

+###Describe what changes would you make to the code above to ensure that the classes Account and SavingsAccount are immutable?
+I will make the variables private and final, and provide getters to access them without setters to ensure no ways to modify them. static variables does not need a getter.

+###Q2
+###(A) The Collections.sort() method takes in a Comparator object to specify how elements should be compared.
+By varying the comparator, you can sort by different criteria.
+Name the design pattern used in the implementation of the Comparator.
+strategy pattern. we provide different strategy in run-time as per discussed before.

+###(B) Adding operations to classes without changing the class.
+visitor pattern.
+As per discuss in quiz2 Q3, if no run-time is mentioned, we say visitor pattern.

+###(C) Restricting the instantiation of a class to a single instance.
+singleton pattern.

+###Q3Q4
+refer to demos

+###Q5
+###Provide one important difference between the access modifiers private and protected.

+1. same package access:
+   under same package, we can access other class with protected, but not with private
+2. sub class access:
+   sub class can access protected definition, but not private.